UK tech experts · info@vividrepairs.co.uk

 Frequently Asked Questions

 The Logitech G PRO X 2 LIGHTSPEED is our top pick.
 It offers professional-grade audio with 50mm drivers, multiple connectivity options including wireless, Bluetooth, and wired, plus a detachable boom mic.
-At £170.42, it's the most versatile option in this price range.
+At this price, it's the most versatile option in this price range.

 The G535 LIGHTSPEED offers up to 33 hours of battery life, making it ideal for marathon gaming sessions.
 The G733 provides around 29 hours, while the lightweight G435 delivers 18 hours despite its compact design.